ustwo/recipe-book/nepalese_potato_salad.md

 Boil the potatoes until soft then peel and cut into small pieces.

-Fry the sesame seeds (without oil) until they brown.
-Wait to cool and grind the seeds into a powder using a grinder machine (or pestle and mortar).
+Fry the sesame seeds (without oil) in a pan until they turn brown.
+Wait for it to cool and grind the seeds into a powder using a grinder machine (or pestle & mortar).

 In a large bowl mix the potatoes, cucumber, green peas, coriander, carrots and the powdered sesame seeds

-Add to the bowl 1 small cup of water, vinegar, all of the salt and mix again.
+Add 1 small cup of water along with the vinegar and salt to the bowl and mix again.

-Add chilli powder and turmeric and mix again.
+Add the chilli powder & turmeric and mix again.

 Meanwhile fry the fenugreek in hot oil until it has darkened and pour the mixture into the bowl as well.

-Mix the contents of the bowl, leave for a few minutes and serve immediately.
+Mix the contents of the bowl one last time and leave for a few minutes to absorb the flavours before serving.

 ## Allergies and dietary requirements